 7. Can you tell me more about the team I would be working in?

-You really need to know this too but be very careful that your phrasing doesn’t give the interviewer concerns about your tenure in the job they are looking to fill.
+You really need to know this too but be very careful that your phrasing doesn’t give the interviewer concerns about your tenure in the role they are looking to fill.
 They have a need for a job to be done and will be wary if they think someone is going to be angling for the next move too quickly.
-There is no definition of “too quick” but it is safe to assume that two years is the minimum that even the highest flier would be expected to be in a job before getting itchy feet.
+There is no definition of “too quick” but it is safe to assume that two years is the minimum that even the highest flier would be expected to be in post before getting itchy feet.

 9. Could you tell me more about the company’s culture and values?

 Care is required that you don’t look like you haven’t done your homework.
 Otherwise, this question is a good way of both impressing and using up a few minutes if you’re stumped for other questions!
 Why will this “impress”?
 Companies LOVE to talk about their values and LOVE to think they are hiring someone who cares.
 However conversely sometimes the interviewer hasn’t read the script which can be a bit awkward.
 Which of course speaks volumes.